pyhoon/lhdn-einvoice-api-client-b4x/README.md

    ```
    You must first compile the project.\
    The IDE will automatically copy the files from Shared Files folder to Files folder.\

-   Alternatively, you can also press Ctrl + click to sync: ide://run?file=%WINDIR%\System32\Robocopy.exe&args=..\..\Shared+Files&args=..\Files&FilesSync=True
+   Alternatively, you can also click the #Macro: Sync Files (or press Ctrl + 3)

-2. If you see the following warning in the Logs:
+3. If you see the following warning in the Logs:
    ```
    File 'xxx.xxx' in Files folder was not added to the Files tab.
    You should either delete it or add it to the project.